This post contains affiliate links. We may earn money or products contained in this post. Please click my disclosure policy to learn more.

 What is an art journal?

+What is an art journal?
 Picture a journal or a diary.
 It has paper, a cover, and a person takes it to the privacy of their little space.
-They fill it up with sentences, thoughts, how they felt.
-Sometimes doodles, or even stickers accompany the pages of words.
+They fill it up with sentences, thoughts, emotions.
+Sometimes doodles, or even stickers accompany the words.

 Now, picture a sketchbook.
 An artist has taken it around town.
-Filled it up with quick drawings of people, eyes, trees, perspective.
+Filled it up with quick drawings of people, places, and things that intrigue them.